-“Content-first” is a philosophy that leading digital agencies are adopting to guide their clients’ websites in a more efficient and successful direction.
-It emphasizes the importance of putting your website content before everything else as content is the reason users are there.
+“Content-first” is a philosophy that leading digital agencies have adopted to guide their clients’ websites in a more efficient direction and to ultimately create a better user experience (UX).

 Humans are visual creatures.
 Seeing things with our own eyes helps us to understand things, instead of having to conceptualize and use our imaginations.
 Seeing what your website could look like before having any real content prepared is a nice, satisfying visual, but it’s putting the metaphorical cart before the horse.

-Designing first also sets a company up to fall short on delivering a great user experience.
+Design-first also sets a website up to fall short on delivering a great user experience.
 Content should be easy to find and engaging.
-If the content has to be crammed into a design, you might have to sacrifice those principles to make it all fit together.
+If the content has to be crammed into a design, you’ll likely have to sacrifice key UX principles to make it all fit together.

-For a long time, companies have seen some kind of design before generating their content, so jumping into content development can be a daunting task without that visual, motivational boost.
-For the Content-first approach to work, agencies will need the help of their clients.
-A website can exist and be successful with no design at all, as long as the content is good and provides value to the user (e.g. Wikipedia and Craigslist).
-However truly powerful websites have a balance of quality content, intuitive navigation and beautiful, engaging design.
+Just remember, a website can technically exist and be successful with no real design at all, as long as the content is helpful and provides value to the user (e.g. Wikipedia and Craigslist).
+However, truly powerful websites have a balance of quality content, intuitive navigation and beautiful, engaging design.

 While design and development are obviously essential to the success of your website redesign, strategy and content should be where both you and your web design partner start.
 The content-first approach will not only help you better serve your audience’s needs, it will also provide a design that creates a more positive user experience that will impact usability, navigation, engagement and ultimately conversion.